-Now considered to be around 80 separate populations across southern England the Wall Lizards are far more mobile and active than either the Common or Sand Lizard.
-In our normally cool, damp climate they’re restricted to the sun drenched rock faces and cliffs.
+With up to 80 separate populations across southern England the Wall Lizards are far more mobile and active than either the Common or Sand Lizard.
+In our normally cool, damp climate they’re restricted to sun drenched rock faces and cliffs.
 Certainly wouldn’t last long in northern England !

 A sun-drenched quarry overlooking the English Channel just up the coast from Sandbanks.
 Not a bad place to call home.

-A young Wall Lizard trying to hide amongst the loose rocks on the quarry floor.
 Fortunately they’re too inquisitive to stay hidden for long.
-A fact that hasn’t been lost on the local Kestrels.
+A fact that hasn’t been lost on the local Kestrels !

-Hmmm…..another local bird taking an unhealthy interest.
+Hmmm…..another local taking an unhealthy interest.
 Possibly just dropping in ?

 A superb specimen of the increasingly rare Wild Cabbage.
 In comparison to our modern cultivars really noticeable just how tough the leaves are.
 I suspect even the Large Whites struggle eating this one.